Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 Tips:

-- they are water-soluble and the brand recommends using water to paint in ratio 1:2
+- they are water-soluble and the brand recommends using water to paint in a ratio of 1:2

 - to slow the drying time use acrylic medium retarder.

-- Water or medium helo make the paint more fluid and get rid of brushstrokes.
+- Water or medium help make the paint more fluid and get rid of brushstrokes.

 - Since this paint cannot be reactivated, only squeeze a small amount and immediately spray it with water.

-- You cannot mix them with oils or use over oily surface.
+- You cannot mix them with oils or use them over oily surfaces.
 Won’t stick.

 - As they are very fast-drying, take care of your brushes – don’t let the paint dry out on them and wash with soapy water.